 I loved this figure as a kid, though being second-hand mine didn’t have the lightsaber that it originally came with, so I was forced to use a red cotton bud or Q-tip with the cotton part snipped off.
 The lightsaber had a neat little feature where it slides up or down, in effect turning it “on” or “off” using a lever on the back of the arm.

 Although it looks crude and rudimentary by today’s standards, (and somewhat akin to a tampon applicator) you can still tell the lightsaber is supposed to be a lightsaber.
-And I really love that it turns on and off, (something I don’t think has been done like this apart from an Attack of the Clones 2002 Anakin Skywalker figure which I once owned).
-There is often a misconception these days that this figure is worth 127 million thousand monies because in an extremely low run, the three lightsaber wielding characters were released with a double telescopic lightsaber feature, which meant the lightsaber could be protruded twice, making it much longer.
+And I really love that it turns on and off (something I don’t think has been done like this apart from an Attack of the Clones 2002 Anakin Skywalker figure which I once owned).
+There is often a misconception these days that this figure is worth thousands, because an extremely limited amount of this figure (and the other two lightsaber wielding characters) were released with a double telescopic lightsaber feature, which meant the lightsaber could be protruded twice, making it much longer than the standard telescopic feature.
 These are extremely rare though and are often broken these days as these sabers were extremely fragile.
-The amount of people I have seen on ebay asking for huuuuuge sums of money for a very common figure believing they have stumbled on some extremely rare and expensive toy.
+The amount of people I have seen on ebay asking for huuuuuge sums of money for a very common figure believing they have stumbled on some extremely rare and expensive toy is incredible.
 If you find one of the lightsaber wielding figures out in the wild, either Luke, Ben or Vader the probability is that it isn’t rare but a fairly common (but still very awesome) figure.
+But you never know!